Head Teaching Staff

-After graduating from Arbor in 1995, and St. Mary’s and Earham College thereafter, Karli filled her life with scientific adventures.
+After graduating from Arbor in 1995, and St. Mary’s and Earlham College thereafter, Karli filled her life with scientific adventures.
 Science internships took her to the Gulf of Mexico and the Massachusetts coast, she spent six months sailing aboard a research vessel in the Mediterranean Sea, and she spent two years researching ALS in New Hampshire.
 Her interests eventually led her to San Diego where she completed a PH.D. in Oceanography at the Scripps Institution of Oceanography.
-She is currently conducting an acoustical study of whales in the Pacific and is delighted to be returning to Arbor as an assistant in Senior Science.
+She is currently conducting an acoustical study of whales in the Pacific and is delighted to return to Arbor as an assistant in Senior Science.

 (BA Biology, Earlham College; Masters and Ph.D.
 Oceanography, Scripps Institution of Oceanography, University of California San Diego)

 Anne Moloney: Intermediate & Senior Design Teacher (2004 - present)